-Since academic year 2001-02, the maximum number of students who could be claimed for tuition aid steadily increased, while total program funding fluctuated.
-As shown in Table 1, the statutory limit of the number of students who could receive aid increased from 115 students in academic year 2001-02 to 160 in 2004-05.
+From academic year 2000-01 through 2004-05, the maximum number of students who could be claimed for tuition aid steadily increased, while total program funding fluctuated.
+However, as shown in Table 1, the statutory limit of the number of students who could receive aid remained at 160 students from academic year 2004-05 through 2006-07.